andrewmatlock/Indux/docs/docs/plugins/data-sources.md

 ## Setup

-Data sources are supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Data sources are supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>